Soc. Social Action

 Correspondence, works, photographs and miscellaneous material relating to the writing of John E. Hart's biography, Floyd Dell, for the Twayne's United States Authors Series, published in 1971.

-John T. Jacobs - Clarence Darrow Papers
+John T. Jacobs - Clarence Darrow papers

 Letters from Chicago lawyer Clarence Darrow to attorney and judge John T. Jacobs of Greeley, Colorado.
 Letters provide documentation of friendship, professional collaboration, and a shared interest in reading, as well as news of Darrow's son Paul who was living in Greeley.
 Also includes other miscellaneous letters and an essay by F.O.
 Stanley in which, though a teetotaler, he argues against prohibition.